xsmh/qin-doov-hacking/README.md

 # Install the flashing tools
 This has been by far the most difficult part of the process for most users.
 To simplify it I have created a customized Linux ISO that comes with the tools you need pre-installed.
+The OS you are using on your machine is irrelevant as it will not be affected.
-This does not include SN Writer, which you will only need if you are flashing the American bands.
-You will have to use Windows for it if you need it.
+The Linux ISO does not include SN Writer, which you will only need if you are flashing the American bands.
+You will have to use Windows for that part if you need it.

 ## Create bootable USB stick
 1. Download the [Linux ISO](https://drive.google.com/file/d/1Et7JjyKfpadQd9hh9fi7D-ECnHhC0tQT) that comes pre-installed with the tools.